wesleymiles/striped-down/blog/local-logos/index.md

 ## My message here is: many undervalue branding

-Marketing is often seen as "if it ain’t broke, don't fix it.”
+Marketing is often seen as if it ain’t broke, don't fix it."
 True, word-of-mouth is still the most potent way to spread the word.
 Good work really does speak for itself.
 But here's the catch: new customers who don't know your company and its reputation only see the old sign outside.

 So, while word-of-mouth is great, marketing is about inviting others in.
 Maintaining your brand helps you connect with new customers and create lasting bonds.